niteshbalusu11/BOS-Commands-Document/README.md

     - `active`: Shows all your active peers (not offline)
     - `complete`: Outputs a detailed view and does not use the table view.
     - `fee-days`: If you enter the number of days, it shows the peers you have earned fees with over N number of days along with the fees earned in a separate column
     - `filter`: You can apply filter formulas to display results, filter takes the column names as the filters, they include AGE, INBOUND_LIQUIDITY, OUTBOUND_LIQUIDITY.
 You can use filters like this `OUTBOUND_LIQUIDITY>100000` and it will filter results accordingly.
-You can also formula expressions like `m` for million and `k` for 100k, example `OUTBOUND_LIQUIDITY<1*m`
+You can also use formula expressions like `m` for million and `k` for 100k, example `OUTBOUND_LIQUIDITY<1*m`
     - `idle-days`: If you enter the number of days, it shows the peers you had no activity over N number of days, it includes both routing and payments received
     - `inbound-below`: shows peers only below a certain inbound liquidity number
     - `outbound-below`: shows peers only below a certain outbound liquidity number